Bose-Einstein condensation in canonical ensemble with fixed total momentum: Thermodynamics

 Thus the whole momentum $\mathbf{P}$ is carried only by the thermal cloud, since the condensate in the 0th state has zero momentum.

 In the fragmented BEC phase $T<T_\mathrm{c}$, $Q_0<Q\leqslant N/2$, the thermal cloud population (\ref{Np}) remains the same, and, using Eqs.~(\ref{R}), (\ref{z_cond2})--(\ref{v_cond2}), we obtain

 The first term is the same internal free energy of the thermal cloud as in the Bose gas without momentum fixation.
 The second term is the kinetic energy $\nu_1k_0^2/2m$ of condensate at the 1st level, since $\nu_1=Q-Q_0$ (\ref{nu1_cond2}), and the third term is the kinetic energy of thermal cloud moving with momentum $Q_0$.
-Unlike the previous case of unfragmented BEC, here the total momentum $Q$ is shared between the thermal cloud and the 1st state, because it allows to lower the total kinetic energy.
+Unlike the previous case of unfragmented BEC, here the total momentum $Q$ is shared between the thermal cloud and the 1st state, because it allows to lower the total kinetic energy, as discussed in the next subsection.